mhadikus/gainsight-wpf-webview2/README.md

   - Copy `GainsightPX.dll` to `GainsightWpfApp\GainsightPX.1.3.6\GainsightPX\net6.0` directory
   - Copy `GainsightPX.WPF` to `GainsightWpfApp\GainsightPX.1.3.6\GainsightPX.WPF\net6.0-windows` directory

-Open `GainsightWpfApp.sln` with Visual Studio 2022
+Open `GainsightWpfApp.sln` with Visual Studio 2022 or Visual Studio Code
 - Set your product key and your user ID in `GainsightConstants.cs`
 - `WebView2WrapperControl` is a user control that wraps the WPF [`WebView2 HWndHost`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.web.webview2.wpf.webview2)
 - `MainWindow.ReferenceControl` is a `Grid` that is used as a reference to position the web control